dboissier/mongo4idea/README.md

 The tree displays for each server all databases with its collections.
 Just double-click on a collection and the results will be displayed in the Mongo Runner panel.
 If you double-click on another collection, a new tab will appears side of the previous.
+If you clear a collection by right clicking on it and select **Drop collection**

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-multipleTab.png?raw=true)